ckeditor/ckeditor4/tests/plugins/divarea/manual/detached.md

 10. Write some additional text.

-11. Switch back from "Source mode".

-10. Reattach editor with double click on "Toggle" button.
+11. Reattach editor with double click on "Toggle" button.

 	**Expected:** Editor shows with the same data.

 	**Unexpected:** Editor data is lost.

+12. Click inside the content editing area.

+	**Expected:** Content is editable.
+Elementspath (bottom bar) updates.

+	**Unexpected:** Content is not editable.
+Elemetspath (bottom bar) remains empty.

+13. Switch back from "Source mode".

+14. Reattach editor with double click on "Toggle" button.

+	**Expected:** Editor shows with the same data.

+	**Unexpected:** Editor data is lost.

-11. Click inside the content editing area.
+15. Click inside the content editing area.

 	**Expected:** Content is editable.
 Elementspath (bottom bar) updates.